offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} custom resource definition` `{bm} /\b(CRD)s?\b//false/true` - A kind that defines another user-defined kind.

+ * `{bm} init container` - A container within a pod that performs initialization tasks for that pod (e.g. writing some files required by the main containers to run).

- * `{bm} sidecar/(sidecar container|sidecar)/i` - A container within a pod that performs helper tasks for the other more important containers in that pod (e.g. collecting application logs and sending them to a database).
+ * `{bm} sidecar container/(sidecar container|sidecar)/i` - A container within a pod that performs helper tasks for the other more important containers in that pod (e.g. collecting application logs and sending them to a database).

  * `{bm} custom metrics adapter/(custom metrics? adapter)/i` - A pod (or pod replicas) that accesses some other pod's metrics via a shared resource (e.g. shared volume) and places it into Kubernetes via CRDs for the purpose of scaling replicas via an HPA.

+ * `{bm} Helm` - A tool to define, install, and upgrade applications on Kubernetes.
+Similar to a package manager for Linux distributions (e.g. apt is used to install, upgrade, and remove software on Ubuntu).

+ * `{bm} chart` - A set of files that instructs Helm on how to install, manage, and upgrade some application(s).
+Each chart is comprised of a set of configurations, templated manifests, and dependencies to other charts.

+ * `{bm} chart repository/(chart repository|chart repositories)/i` - A server that stores and distributes charts.

 `{bm-ignore} !!([\w\-]+?)!!/i`